fw4spl-org/fw4spl-doc/SAD/src/SDM-SAD-ObjService.rst

         void updating() override;
     };

-In the source file , this line must also be added to declare ``MyService`` as a service of the framework architecture:
+In the source file, the following lines must also be added to declare ``MyService`` as a service of the framework architecture:

 .. code-block:: cpp